'We need to hold our kids tight': Father in bedside vigil for crash victim

 A father conducting a bedside vigil beside his unconscious son after a horror Hawke's Bay crash says the experience is "why we need to hold our kids tight".

-Nineteen-year-old Elijah Watene is lying sedated and seriously injured in a Wellington Hospital bed, after the car he was a passenger in crashed in Napier on October 29.
+Elijah Watene, 19, is sedated and seriously injured in a Wellington Hospital bed after the car he was a passenger in crashed in Napier on October 29.

-Elijah was one of nine people in a car that flipped on Shakespeare Rd about 11.50pm that Saturday night, injuring seven and killing Watene's girlfriend 20-year-old Harmony Tepou.
-Police continue to investigate the circumstances of the crash.
+Elijah was one of nine people in a car that flipped on Shakespeare Rd about 11.50pm that Saturday, injuring seven and killing Watene's girlfriend Harmony Tepou, 20.
+Police continue to investigate the crash.

-He has broken ribs, his spine was fractured and he has a head injury, and has already undergone spinal surgery and CT scans.
+He has broken ribs, his spine was fractured and he has a head injury.
+He has already undergone spinal surgery and CT scans.

-He remains sedated, with a ventilator breathing for him, with doctors each day allowing him to wake, just a little, to see if he can follow simple instructions such as "squeeze my hand" and "wiggle your toes", his family said.
+He remains sedated, with a ventilator breathing for him, and doctors each day allow him to wake, just a little, to see if he can follow simple instructions such as "squeeze my hand" and "wiggle your toes", his family said.

 That movement takes a lot out of him and he then needs to sleep again, but it's an achievement that Shaun says he celebrates every time.